-There is nothing so frustrating as settling down to sleep after a long busy day, knowing I have an early appointment in the morning, and not being able to fall asleep.
-In my mind I replay random things from the day that are still stressing me out over and over, then I imagine all the stressful things waiting for me tomorrow.
+There is nothing so frustrating as settling down to sleep after a long busy day, knowing I have an early start the next day, and not being able to fall asleep.
+I replay random events from the day that are still stressing me out, and then I imagine all the stressful things waiting for me tomorrow.
 Who keeps pushing that replay button?

-I try to get to sleep while knowing that tomorrow is going to be even worse because I’m not getting the rest I need tonight.
-Which stresses me out even more.
+I try to sleep, knowing that tomorrow will be even worse because I’m not getting the rest I need, which brings more stress.
 It’s a vicious cycle.
 And maybe I fall asleep after practicing some easy relaxation methods, then wake up because something gets triggered in my brain.
-Here we go again.
+Sound familiar?

 When we’re stressed, our bodies naturally produce hormones including cortisol and adrenaline so that we are ready to fight or run from perceived threats to our health and safety.
 That’s very helpful when we need to run from real danger.
 But when it’s just a story in our mind about our busy day, either in the past or the future, we’re not allowing ourselves to rest in the safe, comfortable present moment.
-Instead, we can choose to bring our attention to this moment and to let the mind and body know that it’s safe to sleep now.
+We can choose to bring our attention to this moment, and this one, and this one, and to let our mind and body know that it’s safe to sleep now.

 There are many proven ways to invite sleep.
-I have tried several methods with great success and so I can usually find sleep when I need it.
-I sometimes have sleep-challenged nights, but they are very few and far between now.
-I am thankful for that.
+Over time, I’ve learned several methods that work great for me.
+I still have a few sleep-challenged nights, but thankfully they are few and far between now.

 What can you do if you are sleep-challenged?
-The first thing you can do is to actually set aside the time for sleeping.
+The first thing is to set aside the time for sleeping.
 Due to busy schedules, many of us tend to be the ones who suffer because we usually put ourselves last.
-“I’ll be able to sleep tomorrow…” If you know what time you need to get up, work backward and decide that you’ll go to bed early enough to give yourself the number of hours of sleep that you need to function at your best.
-I know that’s not always possible, but you owe it to yourself to at least try, right?
+If you know what time you need to get up, work backward and decide that you’ll go to bed early enough to give yourself the number of hours of sleep that you need to function at your best.
+Sometimes that’s not possible, but you owe it to yourself to at least try, right?
 Make it a well-deserved gift to yourself.

-And when you get into bed, leave the devices to charge in the other room.
-I know you’ve seen all the articles saying never to look at your devices in bed.
-There are lots of good reasons for that.
-And I’ve also noticed that even when I just charge my phone or tablet on the nightstand, my brain is on alert for the sounds, even when I’ve silenced them!
-It’s a wired habit that we learn, to listen for notifications from our devices, and if they’re near us, we’re on subconscious alert.
-I’ve been sleeping much better since I started leaving them in a different room to charge.
+Charge your devices in a different room from where you sleep.
+I know you’ve seen all the articles saying never to look at your devices in bed, and there are lots of good reasons for that.
+I’ve noticed that even when I charge my phone on the nightstand, my brain is still on alert for the sounds, even when I’ve silenced them.
+It’s a wired habit to listen for notifications from devices, and if they’re near us, we’re on subconscious alert.
+I’ve been sleeping much better since I started charging them in a different room.

 And last but certainly not least, there is an easy stealth technique for EFT Tapping.
-By holding and gently squeezing points on our fingers, we send a calming signal to the brain that all is well so we can fall asleep quickly and stay asleep.
+Instead of tapping, simply holding and gently squeezing points on our fingers sends a calming signal to the brain that all is well so we can fall asleep quickly and stay asleep.

 I hope you choose at least one method to rewire your brain and break the sleepless night cycle.
 It IS possible.
-I’m thriving proof!
+You’ve got this!